EmmanuelMasavoDjegou/Emmanuel-Djegou-Research-Framework/README.md

 ---

-## ☞ Modeling Recurrent Events with RNN-AFT
+## ☞ RNN-AFT: Predicting Recurrent Events in Accelerated Failure Time Models with Neural Networks

 Recurrent event data frequently arise in biomedical and reliability studies, where subjects may experience multiple failures over time.